Tomographic halo model of the unWISE-Blue galaxies using cross-correlations with BOSS CMASS galaxies

 Like unWISE, the CMASS galaxy density must be corrected for its dependence on imaging systematics.
 It is also affected by fiber collisions: no galaxy pairs with separation $<55$'' can be observed due to the physical size of the BOSS spectrograph fibers.
 Galaxies lost to fiber collisions tend to occupy overdense environments; therefore, accurately measuring the clustering requires correcting for fiber collisions.
 Like the imaging systematics, fiber collisions are approximately mitigated in the catalog by creating another set of weights, upweighting the nearest neighbor to a collided galaxy.
 We apply the default weights in the catalog,

+where $w_{\textrm{systot}}$ corrects for imaging systematics, $w_{\textrm{cp}}$ is the close-pair weight accounting for fiber collisions, and $w_{\textrm{noz}}$ corrects for redshift failures.
 We also restrict our autocorrelation measurements to scales larger than the 55'' collision scale (corresponding to 0.3 $h^{-1}$ Mpc at $z = 0.45$ and 0.5 $h^{-1}$ Mpc at $z = 0.75$).